 The California LifeLine program (formerly known as Universal LifeLine Telephone Service or ULTS) or "LifeLine" provides subsidized basic telephone service to qualifying residential subscribers.
-Under the LifeLine program, a customer may select any carrier from those that provide residential local exchange service in the customer's area.
+Under the California LifeLine program, a customer may select any carrier from those that provide residential local exchange service in the customer's area.
 The LifeLine program is funded by a surcharge, as determined by the CPUC, on the end of the user's bill for intrastate telecommunications services.
-There are approximately 2.1 million subscribers who receive subsidized telephone service through their local telephone service provider.
-These customers pay half the cost of basic telephone service.
+There are approximately 1.7 million subscribers as of June 30, 2018 who receive subsidized telephone service through wireline or wireless service providers.